Twenty reasons traveling with a tour operator makes your life better.

 17. Activities already figured out

-Example: You just pulled up to the Iceberg Lake trailhead in Glacier National Park and find the trail is closed due to grizzly bear activity.
+Example: You just pulled up to the Iceberg Lake trailhead on a Glacier National Park Guided Tour and find the trail is closed due to grizzly bear activity.
 No worries!
 Your guides will take you on a hike to nearby Grinnell Glacier instead (an equally impressive trek).
 And if Iceberg Lake still isn’t open tomorrow, they have around five other options to choose from to continue making your adventure the vacation of a lifetime.

 18. Dietary requirements covered